davxy/jam-conformance/fuzz-proto/README.md

 ### Ancestry [M1]

-When `feature-ancestry` is enabled, the fuzzer includes in the `SetState` message the list of ancestors for the block contained in the first step (i.e., the first block sent via `ImportBlock`).
+When `feature-ancestry` is enabled, the fuzzer includes in the `Initialize` message the list of ancestors for the block contained in the first step (i.e., the first block sent via `ImportBlock`).